Till Debt Do Us Part. How These Newlyweds Paid Down $20,000 Despite Losing Their Jobs

 To take control of her income, Adrian started a business as an independent retailer for a clothing brand.

 Like many small business owners, she financed her $20,000 inventory with credit cards.
 She didn’t have a plan for paying them off and hoped her entrepreneurial spirit would be enough to make it work.

 Even as the business turned a profit, Adrian couldn’t enjoy her success.

 “The business actually did really well, but I bought all of my inventory on credit cards so it was constantly bothering me,” she said.
 “I knew that it was not how I wanted to run a business.”

 Less than a year after starting the clothing business, she sold her inventory at a loss and looked for a fresh start.
-Adrian knew the first thing she and Kyle needed to do was pay off their debt.
+Adrian knew the first thing she and Kyle needed to do was take concrete steps to pay off their debt.

 Kyle and Adrian needed to make money fast.
-Instead of waiting to find better jobs, they started side hustling to supplement their income.
+Instead of waiting to find better jobs, they started several new side hustles to supplement their income.

 Adrian waitressed at a Texas Roadhouse in the evenings and worked in her friend’s consignment shop on her nights off.
 She and Kyle also worked as youth pastors, and Adrian began a full-time job as a bank teller.

 Working four jobs wasn’t easy, but she decided it was necessary.